Locutus-code/backend-example/README.md

-# Qvik recruitment exercise solution
+# Backend example

 ## Requirements.
-This implements the functional requirements for the Qvik backend developer exercise.
+This implements the following functional requirements.

 - [x] Able to manage channels.
 - [x] Able to manage articles for a channel.